 Being physically present in class is, of course, not your only responsibility.
 You are also expected to arrive to class poised to learn.
 Being poised to learn requires preparation for class and reading the assigned course material, understanding the key concepts, and answering any assigned problems or discussion questions.

-Beginning the second week of class, each class five pre-notified students will be expected to facilitate learning of the assigned material through active discussion and participation.
+Beginning the second week of class, the class will be divided into the "Monday Group" and "Wednesday Group" and students will be expected to facilitate learning of the assigned material through active discussion and participation.